Curriculum Study Leave

 There are two possible reasons for this:

-- TPD/Head of School approval is only required for Exception applications (see above); it's not required for Standard applications (from the approved list).
+- TPD/Head of School approval is only required for Exception applications (see above); it's not required for Standard applications (Curriculum Required).

 - The Exception appprover (TPD/Head of School) doesn't see leave requests until/unless it's been approved by the rota coordinator/JDA/practice manager/local equivalent.
 If your TPD/Head of School can't see your Exception request, it's worth checking that it's been approved by the rota coordinator/etc. first.